-Well, the bad characters get the names of students and distant family members who gave me grief or bad Christmas presents.
+Well, the bad characters get the names of former students and distant family members who gave me grief or bad Christmas presents.
 Characters I like are sometimes named after friends, family members who still claim me, and names I get from peeking into Cabbage Patch boxes at Wal-Mart.

 Sure I do.
 It’s so inspirational for putting you right into the heart of a scene.
 And since I have some romantic elements in most of my books, that of course means I listen to a lot of. . . polka.
 For special moments I even break out the kazoo. (side note: I once worked in a school where the faculty were given NOSE kazoos.
 No kidding.
 I still have that thing, but have yet to perfect it.)
-I also listen to Phantom of the Opera a lot and imagine my characters in masks and capes.
-Just really elevates the plot of any story.
-My editors always cut those parts out.
-But one day. . .

 In a word: elves.